 Slow Cooker Corned Beef is something I’ve made for years for a St. Patrick’s Day treat, and I love to eat it with Creamy Horseradish Sauce!
-You can cook some cabbage and carrots with the corned beef, and just skip the carrots if you want a slow cooker corned beef dinner with fewer carbs.
+You can cook some cabbage and carrots with the corned beef, or skip the carrots if you want a slow cooker corned beef dinner with fewer carbs.

-If you live in the U. S. most packages of corned beef will come with a spice packet included, but if you don’t have one of those packets, this recipe will tell you what spices you should use.
+If you live in the U. S. most packages of corned beef will come with a spice packet included, but if you don’t have one of those packets this recipe will tell you what spices you should use.
 Corned beef is easy to cook, but be careful not to overcook the vegetables if you’re including them.

 What ingredients do you need for this recipe?